Bachelor of Kinesiology (BKin)

 Prerequisites

 Students MUST observe course prerequisites.
-Students will be with-drawn from courses for which they have not successfully completed the appropriate prerequisites.
+Students will be withdrawn from courses for which they have not successfully completed the appropriate prerequisites.
 No marks will be assigned.
 Course instructors do not have the authority to waive prerequisites.

 Corequisites